 Real estate speculation is much more than just a lucky guess.
 A professional speculator considers things like employment, population growth, and housing inventory before investing.
 You need to pinpoint opportunities where demand for the property is likely to increase over time, allowing you to buy low and sell high so that you can cash in on a hefty return down the road.

-How Smart Investors Find the Best Places to Invest in Real Estate in 2022
+How Smart Investors Find the Best Places to Invest in Real Estate

 How to Find Speculation Opportunities